HTML Puzzles

 get style

 Gets a CSS property from an HTML element with a specified id.
-The "in parent doc" checkbox should be enabled if the HTML element is located in an external HTML document (in which Verge3D application's .html file is embedded using iframe).
+The in parent doc checkbox should be enabled if the HTML element is located in the parent HTML document (i.e. when app's .html file is embedded using iframe).

 Visual programming block to get style from HTML elements